Pineville, Missouri

 Pineville is a city in and the county seat of McDonald County, Missouri, United States.
-The population was 791 at the 2010 census.
+The population was 802 at the 2020 census, and was estimated to be 826 in 2023.

 History

-Pineville was originally named Maryville, and under the latter name was laid out in 1847.
-The name was changed to Pineville in 1849 since another community already had the name of Maryville.
-Some say that the community of Pineville, Missouri was named for a grove of pine trees at the original town site, while others believe the name is a transfer from Pineville, Kentucky.
+Pineville was originally named "Maryville", and was laid out under the latter name in 1847.
+The name was changed to "Pineville" in 1849 since another community already had the name of Maryville.
+Some say that Pineville was named for a grove of pine trees at the original town site, while others believe the name is a transfer from Pineville, Kentucky.